Sammy Adams

 Samuel Adams Wisner (born August 14, 1987) is an American rapper, singer and songwriter.
+A descendant of U.S. President John Quincy Adams, he rose to prominence in 2010 with his debut EP Boston's Boy, which reached #1 on the iTunes hip-hop chart and #73 on the Billboard 200.
+He signed with RCA Records in 2011 and released singles including "Only One" and "L.A.
+Story" before returning to independent releases.
+His debut studio album, The Long Way, was released in 2016.

-Early years
+Early life

-Sammy Adams was born as Samuel Adams Wisner on August 14, 1987, in Cambridge, Massachusetts, to Kata Hull and Chuck Wisner.
+Sammy Adams was born on August 14, 1987, in Cambridge, Massachusetts, to Kata Hull, a painting instructor at the School of the Museum of Fine Arts, and Chuck Wisner, a leadership consultant.
+His mother is named for her ancestor Louisa Catherine Adams, the wife of President John Quincy Adams, and the family regularly attended the Adams family reunion in Quincy.
 He and his family moved to Wayland, Massachusetts, when he was in high school.
-Adams then attended Beaver Country Day School before transferring to Wayland High School during his junior and senior years.
-Later, he went on to attend Trinity College, where he played soccer.
+Adams attended several schools, including Cambridge Rindge and Latin School, Proctor Academy, and Beaver Country Day School, before finishing at Wayland High School during his junior and senior years.
+He went on to attend Hobart College, where he played varsity soccer, before transferring to Trinity College in Hartford, Connecticut, where he majored in political science.

-Adams has been involved in music since his childhood; he played piano from the age of 7.
-At 11 years old, he began to improvise while playing on his piano, to create his own beats and melodies.
-Adams has stated in interviews that his musical influences have not only come from other rappers, but also from the classic rock, rock, classical music, and blues genres of music.
-While seeking to be eclectic, he also stays true to his musical roots so to create a "hip-pop" style in his music.

-Adams had aspired to be a producer before he had ever aimed at becoming a rapper.
-He began writing small raps throughout his time at middle and high school.
-Adams then started recording songs on his MacBook in 2008 in the dorms of his college.
+Adams has been involved in music since his childhood; he played piano from the age of 7 and began improvising his own beats and melodies at age 11.
+He became a fan of rap music in the eighth grade.
+Adams has stated in interviews that his musical influences have come not only from other rappers, but also from classic rock, classical music, and blues.
+He began writing raps throughout middle and high school, and started recording songs on his MacBook in 2008 in the dorms of Trinity College.